Navigate

 Will Pilates interfere with my regular training program?

-No — and the best athletic conditioning programs are designed to complement your existing training, not compete with it.
+No — the best athletic conditioning programs are designed to complement your existing training, not compete with it.
 We periodize D2M sessions around your training schedule, competition calendar, and recovery demands.
 Many athletes use Pilates as an active recovery modality as well as a performance development tool.

 I am already very fit.
 Will Pilates challenge me?